Minnesota Woman: Discovery

 The road crew dug up the site without an investigation by archaeologists, so some of the exact details of the woman's death were hard to determine.
 The site indicated that the woman had not been ritually buried, and there was a thin layer of broken clam or mussel shells over the body.
 This led to the hypothesis that the woman had drowned, either by breaking through the ice or by falling off a boat, and that her body had been covered in mud at the bottom of a glacial lake.

 Before 1926, most scientists theorized that human beings had only appeared in America within the last couple of thousand years.
-The discovery of Minnesota Woman provided evidence that humans had been in America for many thousand years before that.
-Scientists now recognize the girl as someone whose ancestors were Paleo-Indian.
+The discovery of Minnesota Woman provided evidence that humans had been in America for many thousands of years before that.
+Scientists now recognize the girl as someone whose ancestors were Paleo-American.
 Radiocarbon dating places the age of the bones approximately 8,000 years ago, approximately 7890 ±70 BP (i.e. between 6009 and 5869 BC); near the beginning of the Archaic period in Minnesota.

 These skeletal remains have been reburied in South Dakota on October 2, 1999, by Sioux tribes and are not available for further study.